 There are 4 ways up the monster Col du Grand Colombier.
 Today’s route from Culoz is the second hardest, but the most scenic.
-For details on the +20% madness from Artemare, see here.
+For details on the +20% madness from Artemare, and details of all four sides see here.

 From the very start, the open route winds up the mountain with great views of the Rhone river and Lac du Bourget in the distance.
 Fun.